 The Plot Summary reports number of stems, diameter, and merchantable volume information for the measured plots.
 The parameters are segregated by species within the plot.
 Each species is segregated by damage code for damage compilations.
 Refer to Appendix 1 for the list of species used.
-Only stem count is reported for Western Yew.

-Count plots are not included in the plot summary.
+Count plots are included in the plot summary.